 What are the symptoms of Macular Degeneration?

 Macular degeneration can cause different symptoms in different people.
 The condition may be hardly noticeable in its early stages.
 Declining vision noticed by the patient or by an ophthalmologist during a routine eye exam may be the first indicator of macular degeneration.
-The formation of new blood vessels exudates, or “drusen,” from blood vessels in and under the macular is often the first physical sign that macular degeneration may develop.
+The formation of new blood vessels exudates, or “drusen,” from blood vessels in and under the macula is often the first physical sign that macular degeneration may develop.
 Anyone experiencing the following symptoms should consult an ophthalmologist immediately: Straight lines appear distorted and, in some cases, the center of vision appears more distorted than the rest of the scene.
 A dark, blurry area or “white-out” appears in the center of vision.
 Color perception changes or diminishes.

 If you experience any of these symptoms, call us at The Nielsen Center and we will schedule an appointment as soon as we can.
 Call 617-471-5665 or 877-373-2020 to schedule an appointment.